Jungle Pir Alizai: Inhabitants

 The inhabitants of Jungle Piralizai are mostly farmers and shop keepers, whereas some travel to large cities in search of employment.
 The people lead a simple and hard life.
 A bit of development work has been done due to which there is a middle school plus one madrassah located in Qutub Killi.
-In addition a government hospital, a veterinary hospital and a girls school is under construction.
+A government hospital, veterinary hospital and girls' school are under construction.
 Jungle Piralizai was home to more than a 100,000 Afghan refugees during the Soviet invasion of Afghanistan in 1979, that had camped on the outskirts of the village close to the main Quetta Chaman Highway.
 Presently, the refugee camp is still existent but the number of refugees has by far dwindled to a minimal size, as most of them either migrated back to Afghanistan or to other cities in Pakistan in search of better living standards.

 In the past, Jungle Piralizai consisted of a small number of houses with no proper roads, water or electricity, hospital except one primary school built during the times of President Ayub Khan.
 Wheat was grown annually and people lived a life of hardships.
 Drinking water was salty and scarce.
-There were no health facilities and people travelled on donkey to the main Quetta Chaman highway, to wait for hours to take a bus to travel to Quetta to address their medical needs.
+There were no health facilities and people travelled on donkey to the main Quetta Chaman highway, waiting for hours to take a bus to Quetta to address their medical needs.
 The only road available was built by the British that linked Quetta to Chaman bordering Afghanistan.
 People never ventured after dark and lit fires to keep themselves warm.
 Many attended to their herds of camels, goats and sheep and cared less about the outside world.